3mdeb/news-and-ideas/blog/content/post/2023-09-12-simplifying-firmware-update.md

-Firmware Update Mode is an one-time boot mode that disables firmware protections for the duration of one boot, allowing the user to boot into a firmware update environment (Dasharo Tools Suite or OS of their own choice), update to the latest version and reboot back into a secure environment.
+Firmware Update Mode is an one-time boot mode that disables firmware protections for the duration of one boot, allowing the user to boot into a firmware update environment (Dasharo Tools Suite or OS of their own choice), update to the latest version and reboot, which automatically exits Firmware Update Mode.
 Here is a demo of the new FW update flow on NovaCustom laptops:

 ![link](to.video#TODO)